stevehook/storyboard/README.md

 about the state of a product but you have to log in to make any changes.

-The seed data comes with a number of built-in users: Bob, Derek, Mary, Alice and Norman, each of which has password ''secret''.
+The seed data comes with a number of built-in users: Bob, Derek, Mary, Alice and Norman, each of which has password *secret*.

 ##Agile methodologies